fingerprintjs/fingerprintjs-pro-android/README.md

 An example usage of FingerprintJS Pro inside a webview.
 The repo illustrates how to retrieve a FPJS visitor identifier in a mobile app.

+There are two common use cases:
+1. Using an external library to retrieve a FPJS visitor identifier in the native code;
+2. Retriving a FPJS visitor identifier in the webivew on the JavaScript level.

 ## Using as an external library

-Consider using this option if your mobile application is written in the native code.

 The library depends on [kotlin-stdlib](https://kotlinlang.org/api/latest/jvm/stdlib/).